JoseVelasco142/nodeMailClient/README.md

 Simple web based email client with nodejs and express framework
   - package node-poplib-gowhich for pop3
   - package smtp-connection for smtp
-  - packege ldapjs for athentication with Openldap
+  - package ldapjs for athentication with Openldap

 - npm install